Cheung Po Tsai: As Qing Naval Officer

 Cheung and Ching accepted an amnesty offered by the Qing government, ending their career and allowed to keep the loot.
 Cheung Po Tsai reverted to his former name.
 Afterwards, he was capitulated to the Qing dynasty government and became a captain in the Qing's Guangdong navy, receiving the rank of navy colonel.
-He was given a command of a total of 30 ships, allowed to retain 30 private fleets, and an appointment in Penghu.
+He was given the command of a total of 30 ships, allowed to retain 30 private fleets, and an appointment in Penghu.
 He would spend the rest of his life helping the government to fight other pirates.

 Cheung Po and Ching Shih were later married with Governor Bailing as witness.

-Cheung Po would make future formal visits to the Leal Senado of Macau to meet several of the Portuguese officers who present at the fighting, among them was Gonçalves Carocha.
+Cheung Po would make future formal visits to the Leal Senado of Macau to meet several of the Portuguese officers who were present at the fighting, among them was Gonçalves Carocha.

 In 1813, Ching Shih gave birth to his son, Cheung Yu Lin.
 She would later have a daughter who was born at an unknown date.